Suns get their coveted center Ayton to anchor young squad | New Country 923

-PHOENIX (AP) — For most of their half-century of existence, the Phoenix Suns have coveted a big-time center.
+PHOENIX (AP) — For most of their half-century in existence, the Phoenix Suns have coveted a big-time center.

 In 1969, they lost the coin flip with Milwaukee for Lew Alcindor, now known as Kareem Abdul-Jabbar, and chose Neal Walk at No. 2.
 The closest they came was Alvan Adams, an All-Star on some very good teams.
 Shaquille O’Neal made a cameo appearance late in his career.